hinto-janai/readable/README.md

 ![readable](https://github.com/hinto-janai/readable/assets/101352116/2b4c0c1b-c80e-4b7a-a8b9-b86375382db9)

-Human **readable** string utilities.
+Human **readable** strings.

-`readable`:
+This library:
 - Transforms various data types into human-readable strings
-- Parses "raw" string data into human-readable versions
+- Parses raw string data into human-readable versions
 - Provides various string types and utilities

-Most of the strings are implemented as fixed length, stack allocated arrays that are [`Copy`](https://doc.rust-lang.org/stable/std/marker/trait..html)-able.
+All of the strings are implemented as fixed length, stack allocated arrays that are [`Copy`](https://doc.rust-lang.org/stable/std/marker/trait..html)-able.

+In general, `readable` types are often used where you need to quickly format some data into a more human-friendly string, display it, then throw it away (although most `readable` types are perfectly fine to permanently store).

 Creation of `readable` types is relatively performant.